York-and-Maastricht-Data-Science-Group/vaultage/README.md

-# rdbd
+# Vaultage
-**Rdbd** or *Responsible Data Science by Design* is a collaborative work between University of Maastricht and University of York that aims to move users' personal data from centralize servers to their personal data vaults/devices.
+**Vaultage** is a collaborative work between University of Maastricht and University of York that aims to move users' personal data from centralize servers to their personal data vaults/devices.
 It is designed to comply with the GDPR (https://gdpr.eu/) regulation on data protection and apply FAIR (Findable, Accessible, Interoperable, Re-usable) (https://www.go-fair.org/fair-principles/) data principles.

-## How does **Rdbd** work?
+## How does **Vaultage** work?

 ### Distributed Architecture